cloudquery/cloudquery/website/pages/docs/plugins/sources/aws/policies.md

   - Classic Load Balancers should have connection draining enabled
   - Classic Load Balancers with HTTPS/SSL listeners should use a predefined security policy that has strong configuration
   - Application Load Balancer should be configured to redirect all HTTP requests to HTTPS
-  - EMR clusters should not have public ip addresses
+  - EMR clusters should not have public IP addresses
   - GuardDuty should be enabled
   - IAM policies should not allow full ''*'' administrative privileges
   - IAM users should not have IAM policies attached